abhi3700/My_Learning_DeFi/concepts/README.md

 ## DeFi

 - DeFi = Blockchain + Finance + Economics
-- Decentralized Finance or DeFi is a digtial revolution that leverages decentralized networks to transform our old & ailing financial system into trustless and transparent protocols that run without any third party custodians or intermiediary.
+- Decentralized Finance or DeFi is a digital revolution that leverages decentralized networks to transform our old & ailing financial system into trustless and transparent protocols that run without any third party custodians or intermediary.
 - Some of the concepts driving these:
   - Yield Farming
   - Crypto Staking